 Southeast Asia, an undefined term for Asia east of India and south of China and Japan.
 Many of the countries experienced in the late 1900-t high economic growth, and the term SEA-Asia is often used in the context of this finding (see, inter alia, The Little Tigers).
-Defined by Countryaah official site, the region usually includes Burma, Thailand, Malaysia, Singapore, Cambodia, Laos, Vietnam, the Philippines, Brunei and Indonesia.
+Defined by Countryaah official site, the region of Southeast Asia usually includes Burma, Thailand, Malaysia, Singapore, Cambodia, Laos, Vietnam, the Philippines, Brunei and Indonesia.
 They are now all members of ASEAN.

 SEA Asia is one of the world’s most densely populated areas.
 Traditionally, the populations have been dependent on intensive rice farming, but now several of the countries are on their way to a status as modern island countries.